 Once you get the hang of things, this city is enchanting and full of places to discover.
-I’ve already been (and possibly gotten lost at one point) so in this post, I’ll pass on my hard-learned wisdom for getting around.
+I enjoyed 3 days in Dublin on my visit.
+In this post, I’ll pass on some hard earned wisdom (and by that, I mean misjudged “walking distance”) for getting around.
 You can focus on taking in the sights!

-These tips will take you deep in to the city centre and far out to surrounding areas, and save you time and money!
+These Dublin travel tips will take you deep in to the city centre and far out to surrounding areas, and save you time and money!

 1. Get the Leap Visitor Card and use Public Transportation